Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild

 \subsection{Research Questions}

 Our study focuses on the following research questions:

 \textbf{RQ1: What kinds of technical debt are introduced by AI coding assistants?} This question investigates the basic characteristics of AI-introduced technical debt.
-We study what types of debt they introduce, including code smells and security issues.
-We also analyze how these issues are distributed across severity levels, languages, and rules.
+We study what types of debt they introduce, including code smells, correctness issues, and security issues.
+We also analyze how these issues are distributed across languages, rules, and AI coding assistants.

 \textbf{RQ2: How does technical debt vary across AI coding assistants?} This question compares different AI coding assistants at the commit level.
 We examine whether some assistants introduce more technical debt than others, and whether the kinds of issues they introduce differ.
 This helps us understand whether technical debt patterns are tool-specific.